cncoulter/camcoulter.com/About-This-Site.md

 ## Copyright

-This website (code and content) is created by Cam Coulter.
+This website (code and content) is created by and copyright Cam Coulter, unless otherwise noted.

-The code for this website is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) (AGPL) version 3 or any later version.
+The code for this website is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) (AGPL) version 3 or any later version, unless otherwise noted.
 The AGPL is a free/libre, open-source copyleft license.
 By all means, fork this project to set up your own website!

 Blog posts are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
 All rights are reserved for all other content, unless otherwise noted.

 This website's codebase is [REUSE-compliant](https://reuse.software/).
+That means each file should clearly indicate the copyright holder and license.